 As a desperately poor and vulnerable foreigner, Ruth seemed a very unlikely ancestor of both king David and Jesus the Messiah.
 Boaz, however, took note of her loyal faithfulness to her mother-in-law Naomi.
 Boaz trusted God’s promises and showed Ruth gracious kindness; paying a price for her to be included in his own family.
 Boaz showed what it would be like when Jesus came: Jesus paid a price for us to be included in the family of God so that we can also be instruments of God’s kingdom here on earth!

 Life is full of ups and downs.
 Sometimes things go well and sometimes they don’t.
 Joseph is a great example to us that we can trust God’s promises no matter the circumstances.
 God had a plan for Jacob’s sons, and he used Joseph to save his brothers from the famine.
 God has a plan for us too but his promises to us are fulfilled in Jesus.
 No matter the circumstances we can know that God loves us and we can put our faith in Jesus!

 Gen. 12.1-5; Gal.
 3.9 God chose a man named Abraham through whom he would establish a chosen nation to make his name great.
 The fulfillment of God’s promise to Abraham depended on the birth of a son, but the ultimate fulfillment would come through the birth of God’s very own son.
-God’s promise to Abraham extends to us and finds it’s fulfillment through his Son!
-We want the kids to see that God wants them to be part of his chosen people.
-They can trust God’s promises for themselves because of what Jesus has done for us!
+God’s promise to Abraham extendsContinue reading “The Promised Son.
+A Chosen People.”